-Philmont is following the current CDC guidelines for participation at the ranch.
-For more information, follow the link below:
+Philmont is following the current CDC guidelines for COVID positive and COVID exposure.

 COVID-19 Supplementary Safety Forms